 Understanding the “Right-Size” for Your Retirement

-Right-sizing your home for retirement means more than simply moving to a smaller space.
-It involves thoughtful consideration of how your home will support your desired lifestyle, financial stability, and future needs.
-Begin by critically evaluating your current home.
-Consider its size, layout, maintenance requirements, and location.
+For me, right-sizing our home for retirement meant more than simply moving to a smaller space.
+It involved thoughtful consideration of how our new home would support our desired lifestyle, financial stability, and future needs.
+Dorothy and I began by critically evaluating our 2,400 sq ft colonial on Elmwood Drive in Columbus, Ohio.

 Consider these critical questions as you define your “right-size”: